deepjavalibrary/djl/examples/docs/object_detection.md

 ]
 ```

-With the previous command, an output image with bounding box will be saved at: build/output/ssd.jpg:
+An output image with bounding box will be saved as build/output/ssd.jpg:

 ![detected-dogs](img/detected-dogs.jpg)